 To ensure compliance of the VAW/DV specialized services with relevant standards and best practices, the Gender Equality Department of the PDO (supported by UN Women) is carrying out regular monitoring of state-run shelters and crisis centers.
 The PDO issues relevant recommendations for the State Fund on further improvement of the services and elimination of any gaps identified.

-The State Fund and MoLHSA (supported by UNFPA) have developed SOPs for healthcare system response to VAW/DV, in line with the WHO guidelines, on the identification of victims/survivors, treatment and referral.
+The State Fund and MoIDPsLHSA (supported by UNFPA) have developed SOPs for healthcare system response to VAW/DV, in line with the WHO guidelines, on the identification of victims/survivors, treatment and referral.
 These guidelines are intended for primary and secondary healthcare services to more efficiently identify and provide relevant support to female victims of violence.

-In addition, postcoital interventions in the cases of sexual violence have been introduced to avoid possible pregnancy, as well as post-exposition interventions and testing-treatment mechanisms (minimum package) for sexually transmitted infections (STDIs) were developed and approved per Ministerial decree.

-The LEPL National Forensics Bureau operations are regulated by the law and regulations approved by the GoG.
-In VAW/DV cases, as well as other types of crime, forensic examination is requested by law enforcement, judicial authorities, but also by private individuals.
-Examination is carried out in the conditions which preclude any forms of discrimination against women.
-The so-called “virginity test” is carried out only with the consent of the individual to be examined.
-In case of examination of a juvenile or a person with disability, consent of the legal representative of the individual or custodian is sought.

 Paragraphs 22 and 23 Trafficking in women and exploitation of prostitution